-The Chabot-Las Positas Community College District (CLPCCD) District Support Centers provide a supporting platform for achieving the educational missions of the Colleges and District.
+The CLPCCD District Support Centers provide a supportive platform for achieving the educational missions of the colleges and District.
 To this end, the District Support Centers provide coordinated support to both Chabot College and Las Positas College, lead centralized operations and infrastructure, and extend the educational impact of the colleges within the local community, consistent with the CLPCCD Board of Trustees' priorities.